devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 - That initial line should be followed by one empty line to make it stand out.
 - Highlight relevant classes, functions or members by surrounding them with _\[...\]_.
   - They will be linked in the auto-generated docs
-- Markdown [[@gruberMarkdown2004]](https://daringfireball.net/projects/markdown/) is supported for triple-dash comments, so consider adding code snippets as examples.
+- Markdown [[@gruberMarkdown2004]](https://daringfireball.net/projects/markdown/) is supported for Doc Comments, so consider adding code snippets as examples.
 - Don't document information that is already obvious by class name and parameter:

 ```dart